webiny/Framework/src/Webiny/Component/Annotations/README.md

 ```
 For additional versions of the package, visit the [Packagist page](https://packagist.org/packages/webiny/annotations).

-Once you have your `composer.json` file in place, just run the install command.

-    $ php composer.phar install

-To learn more about Composer, and how to use it, please visit [this link](https://getcomposer.org/doc/01-basic-usage.md).

-Alternatively, you can also do a `git checkout` of the repo.

 ## Configuration and setup
 The component configuration is minimal, you just need to define the bridge dependency.
 The built-in bridge uses [Minime\Annotations](https://github.com/marcioAlmada/annotations) library.